Sometimes we struggle with a low mood, these depression tips can help provide some relief.

 There is help and hope.
 You can feel good again!

 I help clients take the key steps that are vital for their recovery from depression.

 Call today to start you personalized depression recovery program!

-Even though you may feel reluctant to confide in others, speak up.
+Even though you may feel reluctant to confide in others, reach out and speak up.
 Finding people that you can talk with openly with is a basic human need.
-A licensed therapist can help you recognize and change personal patterns that may be contributing to your depression.
+A licensed therapist can help you recognize and change personal behavioral and thinking patterns that may be contributing to your depression.
 Friends, volunteer projects, community organizations all probably need your help too.
 Along with getting some quality attention for yourself, it’s often helpful to those who are dealing with depression to get out there and give some support to others.

 Resist the temptation to sit inside.
 Remember, the television can be your worst enemy when is comes to depression.
 It’s likely that you will feel much better if you can go outdoors and have some fun.